 It may be prudent to dive into some of the parts of the business that the profit warning describes.
 Revenues have been increasing very quickly over the years.
 In 2014, turnover was £346m, in 2018 this had gone to £843m.
 More impressively, a recent brokers note (available on Research Tree) projected this to beat the £1bn mark this year.

 One of the surprises is that despite turnover increasing heavily, cash did not follow:

-Over the last 5 years the accounts receivable balance has increased steadily, to be sure not a warning sign on its own in an expanding company, but it does seem from todays announcement that some of this may not be recoverable.
-Writing these off would have an impact on profit, so we can see why it may not be done as bonuses were contingent on earnings.
+Over the last 5 years the accounts receivable balance has increased steadily.
+To be sure, not a warning sign on its own in an expanding company.
+It does seem from todays announcement that some of this may not be recoverable.
+Writing these off would have an impact on profit.
+We can see why it may not be done as bonuses were contingent on earnings.

 Provisions are a more tricky aspect.
 The annual report suggests these may be used for items such as legal disputes, but also onerous leases and contracts and restructuring costs.
 A revision would certainly be in a downward direction, in that the provision would be increased to more accurately reflect potential future outgoings.

 It is also worth looking at the financial status of the company.
 ESL has a net debt position, which to an extent leaves it at the mercy of lenders, who may not be as favourable to the company if the revised results leads to covenant breaches.
 The group have been acquisitive in the past year, and a good deal of intangible assets sit on their balance sheet.
 Net tangible asset value is positive to the tune of £97m, but this may change with adjustments.